 Keep foods separate to avoid cross-contamination

-No need to rinse raw meat, poultry or fish as this will only spread the microbes.
-But definitely wash any utensils, plates, or cutting boards used during the handling of raw meat, poultry, seafood and eggs before re-using to avoid cross-contamination.
-And keep a separate cutting board for raw animal products, ideally one you can run through the dishwasher.
+No need to rinse raw meat, poultry, eggs, or fish as this will only spread the harmful microbes.10 But definitely wash any utensils, plates, or cutting boards used during the handling of raw meat, poultry, seafood and eggs before re-using to avoid cross-contamination.

 Cook food to safe internal temperatures